S.S. Jain Subodh Law College

 S.S.
 Jain Subodh Law College situated at Jaipur, Rajasthan, India, is affiliated to the University of Rajasthan, Jaipur, which was established in 2010.
-Subodh law college (SLC) was established under the aegis of S.S Jain Subodh Shiksha Samiti to maintain high standards in providing quality legal education.
-It is affiliated to Rajasthan University and also recognized by Bar Council of India.
-In a short span of time the college of law has marked its distinct place in the state of Rajasthan.
+Subodh law college (SLC) was established under the aegis of S.S Jain Subodh Shiksha Samiti.
+It is affiliated to Rajasthan University and also recognized by Bar Council of Indian.
 It is approved by Bar Council of India.